minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 (218) 529–3600

 Basic bankruptcy information is available on the Voice Case Information System(VCIS).
-Interested persons can use the VCIS at no cost, and the service is available 24 hours a day.
+Access to the VCIS is typically offered at no cost, and the service is available 24 hours a day.
 Users can access bankruptcy cases by searching with a name, case number, social security number, or tax identification number.
 To use the VCIS, interested persons can dial 1–866–222–8029 and follow the instructions.
-Callers can obtain bankruptcy case information, including debtors’ names, case disposition, type of bankruptcy, declared assets, case status, and discharge date.
+Callers may obtain bankruptcy case information, including debtors’ names, case disposition, type of bankruptcy, declared assets, case status, and discharge date.

 How do I Find Out if My Bankruptcy Case is Closed in Minnesota?

-Interested persons can find out if their Minnesota bankruptcy case is closed by checking the case status on platforms that give access to bankruptcy records.
+Interested persons may be able to find out if their Minnesota bankruptcy case is closed by checking the case status on platforms that give access to bankruptcy records.
 The case status typically indicates if a case is ongoing, closed, or dismissed.
-Alternatively, debtors can use the Debtor Electronic Bankruptcy Noticing (DeBN) at no cost to request delivery of court-generated notices by email.
+Alternatively, debtors may use the Debtor Electronic Bankruptcy Noticing (DeBN) at no cost to request delivery of court-generated notices by email.
 The DeBN is useful for tracking the status of the case and receiving notices issued by the court.
-Interested persons can request the DeBN service by completing the Debtor’s Electronic Noticing Request form and submitting a printed copy to the clerk’s office.
-The requestor will receive orders and court-generated notices on the same day they are made.
+Interested persons typically submit requests to the DeBN service by completing the Debtor’s Electronic Noticing Request form and submitting a printed copy to the clerk’s office.
+Requestors typically receive orders and court-generated notices on the same day they are made.

 Can a Bankruptcy be Expunged in Minnesota?